 What is Minecraft 2.0?

 Minecraft 2.0 was, interestingly, a thing in 2013.
 Except, it wasn’t what you were hoping for: Minecraft 2.
-The problem was that Mojang announced that they had been working on Minecraft 2.0 for two years, bringing “blocky simulation games to the next level” - on April 1, 2013.
+The problem was that Mojang announced that it had been working on Minecraft 2.0 for two years, bringing “blocky simulation games to the next level” – on April 1, 2013.

 Minecraft 2 gameplay

 The Minecraft 2 gameplay would, naturally, be just as captivating and expansive as the original game.
 There are no details on Minecraft 2 gameplay yet, but we would expect the usual selection of modes: Survival, Creative, Adventure, Spectator, and Hardcore.
-If we could come up with new Minecraft 2 modes that would be just as good as the original, we would be a hell of a lot richer, admittedly.
-So we will just have to keep our fingers crossed for some sweet, sweet Minecraft 2 gameplay.
+If we could come up with new Minecraft 2 modes that would be just as good as the original we would be a hell of a lot richer, admittedly.
+So we’ll just have to keep our fingers crossed for some sweet, sweet Minecraft 2 gameplay.

 Minecraft 2 news